mvolkmann/MyUnixEnv/notes/Go03-Syntax.md

 ```

 Structs can be compared using the `==` and `!=` operators
-if all the field values are comparable.
+if all their field values are comparable.
 Such structs can be used a keys in maps.

 When a struct is passed to a function, a copy is made and